Get Tangem

 How tokens are burned

-Special algorithms and smart contracts are used to burn tokens.
+Unique algorithms and smart contracts are used to burn tokens.
 For example, the Ethereum network has a burn function that allows you to burn ETH and other tokens with different standards.

-How withdrawing coins from circulation affects crypto asset prices
+How withdrawing coins from circulation affects crypto asset prices.

 Burning affects the value of cryptocurrencies in the short and long term in different ways.
-It all depends on the project goals and the algorithm for withdrawing coins from circulation.
-The cost of tokens does not directly depend on the burn procedure, though the balance of supply and demand is important.
-If the coin itself is of interest to investors, then a decrease in its supply on the crypto market will most likely lead to an increase in demand.
+It depends on the project goals and the algorithm for withdrawing coins from circulation.
+The cost of tokens does not directly depend on the burn procedure, though the balance of supply and demand is essential.
+If the coin is of interest to investors, then a decrease in its supply on the crypto market will most likely lead to an increase in demand.

 Sharp increases in the prices of assets can be observed in the immediate aftermath of a burn.
 A coin’s price can also rise in the long term, which is to say that burning can have an effect similar to foreign exchange intervention in fiat money markets (a one-time purchase/sale of a large amount of currency).

-NFTs can also be burned
+NFTs can also be burned.

 Yes, you can destroy these tokens too.
 Some projects have already outlined NFT burn mechanisms in their whitepapers – burn.art is one example.
 The native token of this platform – ASH – is minted by burning NFTs.
-The website’s users can burn their non-fungible tokens, receive ASH in exchange, and thereby potentially increase the value of other NFTs in their collections.
+The website's users can burn their non-fungible tokens, receive ASH in exchange, and potentially increase the value of other NFTs in their collections.

 Conclusion